Certificate Course

 This course is delivered in partnership with Social Service Institute (SSI) under the Training Network Model (TNM) and participants can attend at 70% off the course fee with Skillsfuture funding.
 Click here to find out more about TNM.

-With effect from 1 Jan 2023, fees will include the prevailing GST of 8%.
 All Singaporeans aged 25 and above can use their SkillsFuture Credit from the government to pay for a wide range of approved skills-related courses.
+With effect from 1 Jan 2024, fees will include the prevailing GST of 9%.

 Add to Calendar